vorpal-project/vorpal-godot/README.md

-# openda-godot
+# vorpal-godot
-OpenDA bindings as a Godot module middleware.
+VORPAL bindings as a Godot module middleware.